Quansight/.github/CODE_OF_CONDUCT.md

 In the event of a conflict of interest with any COC committee member, the relevant member will recuse themselves from handling the report.
 Involved parties are never part of the review process.

-If you are concerned about submitting a report that will reach any specific individual, please contact one of the COC committee members or Quansight Labs Co-Directors directly.
+If you are concerned about submitting a report that will reach any specific individual, please contact one of the Quansight Labs Co-Directors directly.

 ### c.
 What to Include in a Report